Reader Jenn sent this to me recently asking about the best foods you can freeze:

 Many things freeze well, so it may be most helpful to start with those that don’t.
 The following items break down, separate or experience a change in texture when frozen.

--Soft cheeses like cottage cheese, ricotta and feta (unless they are part of a prepared recipe that is made ahead and then frozen)
+Don’t bother freezing soft cheeses like cottage cheese, ricotta and feta (unless they are part of a prepared recipe that is made ahead and then frozen).

--Sour cream or mayonnaise (unless they’re mixed into a sauce)
+Sour cream or mayonnaise (unless they’re mixed into a sauce) is another not-freezer friendly food.

 *from the book, Frozen Assets by Deborah Taylor-Hough